 “My biggest enjoyment at Nuclear Care Partners is working with a wonderful team of marketing specialists.
 I love seeing how Nuclear Care Partners has developed into something so meaningful and recognizable nationwide.
 I also love being part of a growing company with a leadership team that is dedicated to helping employees succeed and grow to their fullest potential.”

 Amber leads Nuclear Care Partners’ operational development activities, with an emphasis on creating strategic partnerships between Authorizations, Marketing and Clinical teams.
 This partnership generates both new business opportunities and goodwill with patients.
 She drives performance by working closely with the Department of Labor to ensure the organization can evolve to meet program requirements.

 Before joining Nuclear Care Partners in 2014, Amber held various leadership roles in retail management and criminal justice.
-She is a graduate of Colorado Mesa University with a degree in criminology along with a master’s degree in business administration from University of Cincinnati, and Master of Science in Criminal Justice from University of Phoenix.
+She is a graduate of Colorado Mesa University with a degree in criminology along with a Master’s degree in Business Administration from University of Phoenix, and Master of Science in Criminal Justice from University of Cincinnati.
 In her free time, Amber enjoys spending time with her husband and daughter in the great outdoors hiking and kayaking.

 "I love the continuous focus on learning and understanding the intricacies of the Department of Labor program to ensure each Nuclear Care Partner patient is receiving the highest quality of care available.”